russell-archer/StoreHelper/README.md

 }
 ```

-- When an instance of `StoreHelper` is initialized the `init()` method reads the list of `ProductId` from the `Products.plist` file and saves it to the `productIds` property.
+- When an instance of `StoreHelper` is initialized its `init()` method reads the list of `ProductId` from the `Products.plist` file and saves it in the `productIds` property.
 We use an Apple package named `swift-collections` (https://www.swift.org/blog/swift-collections/) to provide an `OrderedSet` type (https://github.com/apple/swift-collections/blob/main/Documentation/OrderedSet.md) for the set of product ids:

 ```swift
 /// `OrderedSet` of `ProductId` that have been read from the Product.plist configuration file.
 The order in which